Walking in the Shadow: A New Perspective on Descent Directions for Constrained Minimization: Introduction

-{\bf (i) Shadow Steps ($\bd_{\x_t}^\Pi$)}: These are the \emph{best normalized feasible directions} of descent (Lemma \ref{best local direction}), so that $\|\mathbf{d}_{\mathbf{x}_t} ^\Pi\| = 0$ if and only if $\x_t = \arg\min_{\x\in P}f(\x)$ (Lemma \ref{primal gap optimality}).
-Hence, $\|\mathbf{d}_{\mathbf{x}_t}^\Pi\|$ is a natural quantity to use for bounding primal gaps without any dependence on geometric constants like those used in other CG variants.
+{\bf (i) Shadow Steps ($d_{\iter{x}{t}}^\Pi$)}: These represent the best \emph{normalized feasible directions} of descent (Lemma \ref{best local direction}).
+Moreover, we show that $\|{d}_{\iter{x}{t}} ^\Pi\| = 0$ is a true measure of primal optimality gaps (in constrained optimization) without any dependence on geometric constants like those used in other CG variants (Lemma \ref{primal gap optimality}): (i) $\|{d}_{\iter{x}{t}} ^\Pi\| = 0$ if and only if $\iter{x}{t} = \arg\min_{x\in \mathcal{P}}h(x)$ ; (ii) for $\mu$-strongly convex functions, we show that $\|{d}_{\iter{x}{t}} ^\Pi\|_2^2 \geq 2\mu(h(\iter{x}{t}) - h(x^*))$, which generalizes the well known PL inequality \cite{lojasiewicz1963topological}.
 We show that multiple shadow steps approximate a single projected gradient descent step (Theorem \ref{invariance}).
-The rate of linear convergence using shadow steps is dependent on the number of facets (independent of geometric constants but dimension dependent due to number of facets), and {\it{interpolate} smoothly} between projected gradient and conditional gradient methods (Theorem \ref{alg converg1}).
+The rate of linear convergence using shadow steps is dependent on the number of facets (independent of geometric constants but dimension dependent due to the number of facets), and {\it{interpolate} smoothly} between projected gradient and conditional gradient methods (Theorem \ref{alg converg1}). \\

-{\bf (ii) FW Steps ($\mathbf{v}_t - \mathbf{x}_t$)}: Projected gradient steps provide a contraction in the objective independent of the geometric constants or facets of the polytope; they are also able to ``wrap'' around the polytope by taking unconstrained gradient steps and then projecting.
-Under mild technical conditions (uniqueness of $\mathbf{v}_t$), the Frank-Wolfe vertices are in fact the projection of an infinite descent in the negative gradient direction (Theorem \ref{FW limit}).
-This allows the CG methods to wrap around the polytope maximally, compared to PGD methods, thereby giving FW steps a new perspective.
+{\bf (ii) FW-Steps ($\iter{v}{t} - \iter{x}{t}$)}: Projected gradient steps provide a contraction in the objective, independent of the geometric constants or the polytope's facets; \sge{they correspond to the maximum descent (in terms of distance between points) that one can obtain on the polytope, by taking unconstrained gradient steps and then projecting back to the polytope}.
+Under mild technical conditions (uniqueness of $\iter{v}{t}$), we show that the Frank-Wolfe vertices are in fact the projection of an infinite descent in the negative gradient direction (Theorem \ref{FW limit}).
+This \sge{enables CG methods to greedily descend on the polytope maximally}, compared to PGD methods, thereby providing a fresh perspective on FW-steps.\\